rebornweb/neoscript/pregancycalculator/readme.md

 // Define the secondApp module and inject ngMaterial as a dependency var secondApp = angular.module('secondApp', ['ngMaterial']);
 Controllers:
-a. hourController: This controller is associated with the firstApp module and handles date manipulation and calculations.
+a. timeController: This controller is associated with the firstApp module and handles date manipulation and calculations.

 b. prangeController: This controller is associated with the secondApp module and appears to handle some date range calculations.